lpinca/sauce-browsers/README.md

 #### Return value

 A `Promise` that resolves with the result.
+If the `list` argument is omitted, the promise is resolved with all platforms currently supported on Sauce Labs.

 #### Example